FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 ## Creating sign in for our Vue app

-We will start creating the Sign In functionality for our application.

-Our Vue application is empty.
-Let’s first add a heading and a container where we will render different components.
+We will start creating sign in functionality for our application.
+Our Vue application is empty, mostly because we removed the boilerplate.
+Let's add a heading and a container where we will render different components.

 Inside `client/src/App.vue` add the following: